 Note, that the wharf is often closed due to ships staying there to load the cargo.

 What to see around Weipa

 Mapoon is located 88 km north of Weipa.
 It is a small, Aboriginal town but we recommend visiting it as it has a few interesting things to see.

-The dirt road to Mapoon is well maintained and if you drove to Weipa on the big corrugations, the road to Mapoon feels like a highway.
+The dirt road to Mapoon is well maintained and if you experienced the Cape York corrugations, the road to Mapoon should feel like a highway.

 When you drive further north you get to Cullen Point Campground.
 The campground is located almost on the tip of Cullen Point close to the beach entrance.
-It is a quiet spot, so if you look for camping away from people this place is perfect.
+It is a quiet spot, so if you look for camping away from people this place should be perfect.

 When we visited it in June, we saw crocodile marks on the sand, but we heard it is common for crocks to rest on the beach.
 I must stay, this place felt pretty wild and isolated.

 Going back from Cullen Point, only 1 km from the campground on the left there is a historical site called Old Mappon.